-While Members are facing what may seem to be unprecedented challenges in managing their operations, for 36 years SCORE has been a reliable and trusted resource.
-By pooling risks, member jurisdictions continue to enjoy access to broader coverage, lower rates, and more risk management services than they could receive on their own.
+While Members are facing what may seem to be unprecedented challenges in managing their operations, for over 30 years SCORE has been a reliable and trusted resource.
+By pooling risks Members are able to access broader coverage, lower rates, and more risk management services than they could receive on their own.

 I am proud to serve as SCORE President and contribute to its continued success by working with Members to support pooling and the sharing of public entity risk management best practices.
 Sincerely,